Huguitis/aoi.js-documentation/src/functions/util/isMuted.md

 ## Example

-This will check if you're currently muted in a voice channel:
+This will check if you're currently muted in a voice channel and returns either `true` or `false`:

 ```javascript
 bot.command({